 Joe Ducarreaux: Hello and welcome to this Essential B2B coffee time chat brought to you by Lead Forensics.
 I am your host, Joe Ducarreaux.
-Do you want to maximize your digital marketing efforts?
+Do you want to maximise your digital marketing efforts?
 Are you looking for a fresh approach that will help your business reach new heights?
-Joining me to discuss digital marketing hacks and more is Travis Tyler, senior digital content producer at PandaDoc.
+Joining me to discuss digital marketing hacks and more is Travis Tyler, Senior Digital Content Producer at PandaDoc.
 Hi Travis.
 How are you doing?

-Joe Ducarreaux: Big energy straight out the gate, and I'm sure that's definitely a caffeinated beverage.
-You are sipping on there, I bet.
-So Travis, you are you are very active on social media and we're big fans here.
-Of the stuff that you produce, what are your top tips for producing content that really cuts through the noise?
+Joe Ducarreaux: Big energy straight out the gate and I'm sure that's definitely a caffeinated beverage you are sipping on there, I bet.
+So Travis, you are very active on social media and we're big fans here of the stuff that you produce.
+What are your top tips for producing content that really cuts through the noise?

 Travis Tyler: Correct.

 Joe Ducarreaux: Fantastic.
 So are there any hacks for influencer marketing within that at all then?